lylakirati/automatic-differentiation/docs/documentation.md

 ## How to use team20ad

+TODO: Add using venv to create an environment

 Create a conda environment to prevent conflicts with other operating system's packages (If not have Anaconda installed, please follow this [link](https://docs.anaconda.com/anaconda/install/index.html)):

 `conda create -p ./conda-env python=3.9`